warpas/warpas.github.io/posts/unfinished/When will you publish the next post?.md

 # When will you publish the next post?
 - [x] Write the basic post
-- [ ] Editing pass
+- [x] Editing pass
 	- [x] Read again
 	- [x] Write out what to improve
 	- [x] Move details from the introduction to the actual post
-	- [ ] Trim the fat
+	- [x] Trim the fat
 		- [x] Get rid of the repetition in point 1 (consistency)
 		- [x] Get rid of the repetition in point 2 (topic)
 		- [x] Get rid of the repetition in point 3 (quality)
+- [ ] Editing pass
+	- [ ] Apply Structure
 	- [ ] Simplify the points.
 		- [ ] What did you want to say?
 		- [ ] How to say it with the fewest words to get the same point across?
-	- [ ]  Apply Structure
-- [ ] Change the date in the introduction (“3 months go”)
-- [ ] Editing pass
 	- [ ] Satisfying introduction
+	- [ ] Satisfying conclusion
 	- [ ] Add images to break up the monotony
-	- [ ] Satisfying conclusion
 - [ ] Editing pass
+	- [ ] Hemingway Editor
 	- [ ] Read the entire post again
 	- [ ] Write out what to improve
+- [ ] Change the date in the introduction (“3 months go”)

 #post/in_progress

-Context
+- [x] Context
-Conflict (most important)
+- [x] Conflict (most important)
-Credibility
+- [x] Credibility
-Thesis
+- [x] Thesis
-Talking Points
+- [x] Talking Points

-Point1,… (rozwinięcie)
+- [ ] Point1,… (rozwinięcie)

-Summary
+- [ ] Summary
-Przesłanie/Wniosek
+- [ ] Przesłanie/Wniosek
-Call to Action
+- [ ] Call to Action

 - - - -

-<**EDITING PASS up to here**>

 My posts don’t appear on a fixed schedule.
 There was close to a week between the first post and the second post.
 Then a bit over 2 weeks before the third post.
 Then the fourth post dropped 9 weeks after that.
 What’s up with that?

- I didn’t want to commit to a schedule initially.
-My writing was  inconsistent and I didn’t want to make a promise I couldn’t keep.
 I published the first post over **3 months ago**.
 Over that time I got better at understanding my own process.
 Let’s take another look at the question from the title - “When will you publish the next post?“

-The short answer is - I’m writing every day, in my spare time and when I have written something I consider worth your while, then it’ll get published.
+The short answer is - There won’t be a fixed schedule for now.
+I have been writing every day, in my spare time and when I have written something I consider worth your while, then it’ll get published.

-If you’re interested in a longer answer, then I’d like to welcome you to explore with me the topic of writing and publishing posts. 😇
+If you’re interested in a longer answer, then I’d like to welcome you to explore the topic of writing and publishing posts with me. 😇

 - - - -

 ### The original intent 🤩

 I hoped to publish one post every week.
 I see the value in predicable posting schedule.
-But I don’t want to post low quality work just because I promised “something” each week.
+But I didn’t want to commit to a schedule initially.
+I didn’t want to post low quality work just because I promised “something” each week.
+My writing was inconsistent and I didn’t want to make a promise I couldn’t keep.

 There’s clearly a conflict between consistent schedule and perfectionism.

-I'm aware perfectionist tendencies are running rampant among creatine types.
+I’m aware perfectionist tendencies are running rampant among creatine types.
 Luckily I never considered myself to be creative.
 In web development there’s a seemingly ubiquitous concept of cutting project scope to reach a Minimum Viable Product.
 How do you understand MVP blog post?

-My definition comes down to  topic choice and high quality of writing.
-I decided there were three main areas I wanted to focus on:
+My definition comes down to balancing three main areas:

-1. Consistent effort, not consistent results
-2. Picking interesting topics instead of easy topics
+1. Picking interesting topics instead of easy topics
-3. Posts of high quality without falling for perfectionism
+2. High quality without falling for perfectionism
+3. Consistent effort, not consistent results

-Each of these was an attempt to understand or solve the problems I identified over time.
+Each of these helps me understand and solve the problems I identified over time.
 Let’s dive in deeper.

+### Interesting topics 🔎 vs easy topics 📰

+I would like to write about topics I know enough about to be useful for you, the readers.
+I also want to feel strongly enough about a topic to push it past the finish line.
+The clear candidates for my post the topics:
+* I feel passionate about
+* I struggled with and managed to find a solution for

+Both of these categories make writing first draft easy for me.
+Sometimes the first draft is good enough to publish, other times it needs editing.
+The first two topics I’ve taken to write about took 2-3 hours .
+Other posts take 15 hours and 6 editing passes spread across 3 months of writing, stewing, splitting, editing and rewriting.
+And if Tim Urban’s “[Wait but why](https://waitbutwhy.com/)” is any indication, [some topics require years of writing](https://waitbutwhy.com/2019/08/story-of-us.html).
+Sometimes the result ends up being too wordy, other times my thoughts are all over the place and I realise I stumbled into an intersection of 4-5 different topics.
+The latter situation is a clear direction that tells me “there’s something in that area worth exploring”.
+If I had a weekly or bi-weekly schedule, following that urge to explore these topics wouldn’t be feasible to me.

+I wanted to embrace both easy and difficult topics, and that’s a big part of the reason why there won’t be a consistent posting schedule for now.
+Without that schedule the lure of perfectionism will be strong.
+That’s why I want to consciously balance the next area.

+### High quality 🎁 vs Perfectionism 💖

+I’ve decided to publish a post as soon as it’s ready.
+Answering what “ready” means is a bit more tricky.
+“High quality” and “pleasant readability” are even less clear.
+Those nebulous terms invite procrastination.
+Writing the first draft is usually easy.
+But once that’s done, I enter the editing stage.

+Editing takes the longest amount of time during the writing process.
+It’s also open-ended - there is no natural upper limit to the time you could spend rereading and editing a post, other than the heat death of the universe or your own departure from this world.
+The door’s left ajar, letting perfectionism creep in.
+There’s a well known quote in the writing world:

+> “If I had more time I would have written a shorter letter”

+That post / book / movie / game you’re working on can be excellent right now, but it will definitely be better, if you spend 2 more years on it.
+I call it the “Duke Nukem Forever” syndrome.

+One solution, that could be helpful in trying to avoid the abyss of endless refinement, is setting a release date or a schedule.
+I already said why I won’t do that now.
+Another approach would be to put a limit on the number editing passes.
+Problems I hope to solve by doing that:
+* publishing low quality posts
+* keeping perfectionism at bay
+* long times between posts

+A post could always be made better, but I want it to, at the very least, be clear and enjoyable to read.
+Once those two criteria are met, I will publish it.
+My current process of quality control after the post is written consists of reading the post 2-3 times after writing it and doing an editing pass after these readings.
+Granted, it relies heavily on my feels as an internal compass.

+Once these 2-3 editing passes are done and I’m still not happy with the result, I send the post to a narrow circle of readers, who have different sensibilities.
+I take their feedback into account and do a new set of 2-3 editing passes.
+At the end of that process the post is done and it will be published.

+The process works for now and I'll improve it along the way when it needs improvement.
+The key here is to keep some type of consistency.
+That’s where the last area comes in.

-### Effort 💪 vs results 📚
+### Consistent effort 💪 vs consistent results 📚

-I enjoy watching Yahtzee Croshaw’s work, and that guy keeps a weekly or bi-weekly schedule for his videos.
+I enjoy watching Yahtzee Croshaw’s work.
+That guy keeps a weekly or bi-weekly schedule for his videos.
 He’s remarkably consistent about it too!
 His flagship game review series called “Zero Punctuation” has been running for 13 years now with very few breaks.
 I’m inspired by that, and I would definitely want to explore that kind of schedule in the future.
 A post every week is a good goal to aim for in my opinion.
-A schedule could be a useful tool for me to keep perfectionism
+A schedule could be a useful tool for me to keep perfectionism at bay.

+<**EDITING PASS up to here**>

 Another way to look at a “schedule” is to see it as “consistent results”.
 And my current writing output is anything but consistent.
 But I can control my input - how much time I spend writing and the effort I put into it.